tauri-apps/tauri-docs/docs/guides/getting-started/quick-start/_tauri-init.md

 The `main` function is the entrypoint and first function that gets invoked when your program runs.

+**`icons`**

-`icons`: Chances are you want a snazzy icon for your app!
+Chances are you want a snazzy icon for your app!
 To get you going quickly, we included a set of default icons.
 You should switch these out before publishing your application.
 Learn more about the various icon formats in Tauri's [icons feature guide][icons].

 [manifest-format]: https://doc.rust-lang.org/cargo/reference/manifest.html
 [cfg macro]: https://doc.rust-lang.org/rust-by-example/attribute/cfg.html